-The roof of the podium element is proposed to be a landscape or green roof, consistent with the direction of Guideline 6.8.5.
+Portions of the roof of the podium element is proposed to be a landscape or green roof, consistent with the direction of Guideline 6.8.5.

 6.9 Green Infrastructure

 Green infrastructure should be provided to promote the use of bicycles and electric cars as sustainable transportation.